-2. On or after November 15, 2011, mail the completed Request form, along with a photocopy of your driver's license or other government-issued photo ID and a $15 check or money order made out to the "Illinois Department of Public Health" to:
+2. Mail the completed Request form, along with a photocopy of your driver's license or other government-issued photo ID and a $15 check or money order made out to the "Illinois Department of Public Health" to:

 Illinois Department of Public Health